hmajid2301/talks/an-intro-to-pocketbase/slides.md

 # Why use PocketBase?

 - Runs from a single binary
-  - Embedded SQLite DB
 - Written in Go
-   - Use as a framework
+   - Extend as framework
-- Easy to use Dashboard (UI)
+- Easy to use Dashboard
-  - Written in Svelte

 notes:
+- embeds SQLite DB
+- UI Written in Svelte

-- Scale can handle 10k connections on $6 VPS (Hetzner 2vCPU, 4GB RAM)
+- Scale can handle 10k connections on $6 VPS

----

-## Terminology

-- Collection: Is a SQLite table
-- Record: Is a single entry in a collection
+- Super easy to self-host

 ----